 - Which versions of MySQL and MariaDB work best?

-- Is this plugin compatible with WordPress Object Cache plugins for redis and memcached?
+- Is this plugin compatible with WordPress Object Cache plugins for redis, memcached, or SQLite?

 - Why did the size of my tables grow when I added high-performance keys?